Read our FAQs or speak to one of the team.

 It is clear to see how Prism reached its conclusions.
 However, the psychologists go further: in a series of investigations over the past five years they have yet to find a scenario where the modern space – featuring the 'lean' office with its attendant policies of clean desks and standardized working conditions – offers anything other than the worst working environment in terms of wellbeing, job satisfaction and productivity†.

 So what is the alternative?
-In studies where people worked through the same office tasks under the same lighting, at a constant temperature and using the same furniture, the University of Exeter found that people were happier, healthier and 17% more productive in a room enriched with Ambius plants and artwork than they were in a lean space†.
+In studies where people worked through the same office tasks under the same lighting, at a constant temperature and using the same furniture, the University of Exeter found that people were happier, healthier and 17% more productive in a room enriched with Ambius plants than they were in a lean space†.
 In the UK alone, Prism estimates that current methods of office space management could be costing £93bn in lost productivity.
 How much is it costing businesses in North America?

 For a relatively tiny outlay, Ambius can help companies realize genuine and demonstrable improvements.
 Through our partnership with Prism at the University of Exeter, Ambius offers impartial scientific solutions for the modern business.
 This research is designed to increase the well-being of your people and your organization.
 We would be happy to share the results of this unique collaboration with you for the benefit of your bottom line.